 We have a limited operating history.
-The success of our Company is significantly dependent on the uncertain events of the discovery and exploitation of mineralized materials on our properties, selling the rights to exploit those materials, and/or commercializing our other precious metal-based activities.
+The success of our Company is significantly dependent on the uncertain events of the discovery and exploitation of mineralized materials on our properties, selling the rights to exploit those materials, and/or commercializing our other diversified precious and strategic metals production and processing activities.
 If our business plan is not successful and we are not able to operate profitably, then our securities may become worthless and investors may lose all of their investment in our Company.

-Because we may never earn significant revenues from our mine operations or our other precious metal-based activities, our business may fail.
+Because we may never earn significant revenues from our mine operations or our other diversified precious metal-based and strategic metals production and processing activities, our business may fail.

-We recognize that if we are unable to generate significant revenues from the exploration and exploitation of our mineralized materials or our other precious metal-based activities in the future, we will not be able to earn profits or continue operations.
-We have yet to generate positive earnings and there can be no assurance that we will ever operate profitably.
+We recognize that if we are unable to generate significant revenues from the exploration and exploitation of our mineralized materials or our other diversified precious and strategic metals production and processing activities in the future, we will not be able to earn profits or continue operations.
+We have yet to generate positive operating income and there can be no assurance that we will ever operate profitably.
 There is no history upon which to base any assumption as to the likelihood that we will prove successful, and we can provide no assurance that we will generate significant revenues or ever achieve profitability.
 If we are unsuccessful, our business will fail and investors may lose all of their investment in our Company.